Windsor, Massachusetts: Government

 On the national level, Windsor is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and is represented by Richard Neal of Springfield.
 Massachusetts is currently represented in the United States Senate by senior Senator Elizabeth Warren and junior Senator Ed Markey.

 Education

 Windsor is a member town of the Central Berkshire Regional School District.
-Elementary school students attend Craneville Elementary School in Dalton.
-(The Berkshire Trail Elementary School in Cummington, which served both towns for more than 20 years, stopped operating as a public school with the close of the academic year during June 2015.)
 All students in the district attend the Nessacus Regional Middle School for the middle grades, and Wahconah Regional High School for the upper grades.
 Both schools are located in Dalton.
 The nearest parochial school is in Dalton, and the nearest private schools are in Pittsfield.

 The nearest community college is Berkshire Community College in Pittsfield.
 The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.